mjvdende/mjvdende-com/source/_posts/ci-cd-pipeline-in-one-day.md

 # Components
 I am using the awesome static website generator **_Hexo_** for the Prospire website.
 Hexo is javascript based static website **generator** inspired on _Hugo_, the Golang variant of a static website generator.
 My source code I will store on Github.

-_Created a new organization on Github and a repository that will be the **new home** of the source code for www.prospire.nl_:
+Created a new organization on Github and a repository that will be the **new home** of the source code for www.prospire.nl:

 <img src="prospire-github-account.jpg" alt="prospire org on github" style="width: 100%;">